earthly/website/blog/_posts/2021-09-30-awk-examples.md

 It looks like Mockingjay, at least on Amazon and in this dataset, was not well received.

-We can easily modify this to let us query for books ad hoc:
+You can easily modify this script to query for books ad hoc:

 ``` awk
 exec gawk -F '\t' '